What is a Stakeholder?

 Professional interaction with stakeholders is very important for companies.
-As the project manager, you should therefore record the following information for all relevant stakeholders:
+As the project manager, you should therefore record the following information for all relevant participants:

-- What is the stakeholder’s attitude and motivation towards the project or plan?
+- What is one’s attitude and motivation towards the project or undertaking?

-- How is he perceived and how does he represent his opinion?
+- How is this person perceived and how does the person express his or her opinion?

-- What conflicts are there between him and other stakeholders?
+- What conflicts exist between him and other interested parties?

-In addition, you should also document contact data with the appropriate communication possibilities and times, as well as conflicts with other stakeholders.
+In addition, you should also document contact data with the appropriate communication possibilities and times, as well as conflicts with other involved parties.
 Simple tables or a stakeholder matrix can be used for documentation purposes.
-Since stakeholders can also change their opinions, it makes sense to review their knowledge at regular intervals.
+Since people also change their opinions, it makes sense to review their knowledge at regular intervals.
 Only if you notice changes can you respond to them.